WLOGSolutions/RSuite/docs/basic_workflow.md

 rsuite proj depsinst
 ```

-As you did not add any new dependencies R Suite smartly understands it and do not repeat lengthy dependencies installation phase.
+As you did not add any new dependencies R Suite smartly understands it and the lengthy dependencies installation phase is not repeated.

-Lets build our custom packages
+Let's build our custom packages

 ```bash
 rsuite proj build